soooolooo/blockchain-smartcontract/README.md

 # blockchain-smartcontract
-*This test was done with the cooperation of https://github.com/AKA-Muhannad.*
+*This code was done with the cooperation of https://github.com/AKA-Muhannad.*

 *Instructed and reviewed by https://github.com/justmoo*